Riptide-Labs/riptide/README.md

 #  🚀 Welcome to Riptide 🌊

 Our project goal is to give people working in IT operations the best experience to optimize and troubleshoot IT networks.
-Riptide is an open source monitoring tool focused on network traffic.
+Riptide is an open-source monitoring tool focused on network traffic.

 # 👋 Say hello